quasarframework/quasar-template-meteor/README.md

 ![Quasar Framework logo](https://cdn.rawgit.com/quasarframework/quasar-art/863c14bd/dist/svg/quasar-logo-full-inline.svg)

-# app-template-meteor
+# quasar-template-meteor
 Quasar Starter Kit for Meteor

-(Updated 10th July 2017).
+(Updated 29th August 2017).
 #### Now installing properly from npm

 Quasar 0.13.9

-Meteor 1.5
+Meteor 1.5.1

 This is a resource which will show how to install Quasar inside the Meteor framework, with Vue2 also installed.
 First of all, this was forked from **https://github.com/Akryum/meteor-vue2-example-routing** and then we added Quasar to that.
-So thankyou to Akyrum for making Meteor work with Vue. - Amazing work.
+So thankyou to Akryum for making Meteor work with Vue. - Amazing work.

 ###Installation